 For the Key File Location, you will need to upload your

 client_secrets.json using the file uploader.
-If using FTP or the CLI, the path should be:

 For the View ID, enter the ID you retrieved using Google Analytics Account Explorer